Fangjun-Zhou/Fangjun-Zhou.github.io/about.markdown

 permalink: /about/
 ---

-Hi!
-This is Fangjun Zhou!
-I'm a indie game developer and currently major in Computer Science at the University of Wisconsin-Madison.
+My name is Fangjun Zhou.
+I'm a computer science student working on computer graphics and computer vision research.

+I was previously a game developer.
+I've worked on a Unity open-source framework and several indie games.

-I'll post some stuff related to game development, computer graphics, machine learning, algorithms, operating system, and other stuff that I'm interested in here.
+I'll post articles on computer graphics, computer vision, high-performance computing, and game development here.

 ## Contacts